towerbrother/blog/004-wtf-is-a-closure.md

 closure(); // logged: 59
 ```

-As the examples above show quite clearly, Javascript supports the creation of **nested functions**.
-An important characteristic of closures is that outer variables can keep their states between multiple calls.
-We can show this clearly below in the (traditional) _counter_ example.

 ## Let's build a Counter

 Let's assume we want to be able to count something, it does not matter what.
 What you want though, is that the value of **counter** is made available to all functions.
 Let's explore a few options to build up to closures and (hopefully) understand their value.

 ### Option #1 - using a global variable

 You could use a global variable and build a simple function to increase the value of that variable.

 As you can see below though, this is not a good solution.
 The variable counter can be manually modified and it is therefore **not** a reliable way to build our counter.

 ```js
 let counter = 0; // global variable